amphyvi/stringme-linux/README.md

 3. Run the script, typically using your terminal: `python3 /path/to/stringme-linux.py`
 4. In OBS, add a Text (GDI+) source and check "Read from file".
 Select the stringme.txt file created by the script.
 By default, it'll be located in your home directory (`~`).
 5. Customize the text appearance in OBS as desired.

 That's it!
 As long as the script is running, it's updating that file for you.
 It'll check once per second to see if the track info has changed, and if so, the file - and the text on screen in OBS - will update accordingly.

+After you've set it up the first time, just redo step #3 to get the text to show up in OBS again anytime you want it to be there.

 ## Known compatible desktop environments (DEs)
 - KDE